 For most businesses, late payers are simply a part of business life, and as long as they do pay in the end, it’s a problem the company will usually find a way to workaround.
 If you know from previous dealings with the client or customer that they will pay you, albeit 14 or 30 days late, it is unlikely that you will refuse to accept the order.
 Instead, you are likely to accept both the order and the fact that you will also likely be paid late.

 We would define bad payers; as those who evade payment for more than 90 days.
 They are uncommon and not a problem that most businesses have to deal with regularly.
-The older a debt, the more difficult it will be to recover and the more likely it will be that the debtor will fold and your business will be left out of pocket.
-However, if your company finds itself in that position, you should take debt collection action sooner rather than later.
+The older a debt, the more difficult it will be to collect and the more likely it will be that the debtor will fold, and your business will be left out of pocket.
+If your company finds itself in that position, you should take debt collection action sooner rather than later.

-We assisted our client, a Warwickshire based Haulage Contractor, back in 2017, successfully recovering a debt of £14,628 made up of several invoices up to seven months old within five days of our instruction.
+We first assisted our client, a Warwickshire based Haulage Contractor, back in 2017, successfully collecting a debt of £14,628 made up of several invoices up to seven months old within five days of our instruction.

-It was not until 2021 that our client returned to us with a single invoice of £1,920.00.
-The invoice had been issued to a large Construction Company for the transport of building aggregates.
-At the point of our instruction, the invoice was 102 days overdue, and our client had been chasing for payment without success for over three months.
+Our client returned to us again with a single invoice of £1,920.00.
+The invoice had been issued to a large Nationwide Construction Company for the transport of building aggregates to a building site.
+At the point of our instruction, the invoice was 102 days overdue.
+Our client had been chasing for payment without success for over three months.

-Full payment, including our fees, was received four days after our initial Notice was issued and the day after telephone contact commenced.
+Full payment, including the late payment charges and debt collection costs, was received the next day.
+Four days after our initial Notice was issued and the day after telephone contact commenced.

-In the vast majority of cases, the threat of legal from Advocate Debt Recovery, is enough to prompt swift payment.
+In the vast majority of cases, the threat of legal proceedings from Advocate is enough to prompt swift payment.